pagopa/pagopa-ecommerce-transactions-service/README.md

 ```

 When running with the Docker container you can check data persisted to either Mongo or Redis with their respective web
 interfaces (Mongo express/Redis Insight).
-To do so, go to:
+To do so go to:

 * http://localhost:8001 for Redis Insight
 * http://localhost:8081 for Mongo Express